-The Heritage Tree Program is a voluntary program within the City of Bellevue that celebrates exceptional trees for their history, botanical value, or landmark value.
-This program encourages the preservation of large, valuable trees and to increase public awareness about trees and Bellevue’s urban forest as part of our Environmental Stewardship Plan’s canopy goals.
+Through the Heritage Tree program, the city celebrates exceptional trees in Bellevue notable for their history, botanical value or landmark value.
+This program encourages the preservation of large, valuable trees and increases awareness about Bellevue’s urban forest as part of our Environmental Stewardship Plan’s tree canopy goals.

 Heritage Trees can be on city or private property.
-Our candidate trees are assessed by city staff and/or trained volunteers before being designated as Heritage Trees.
+Candidate trees are assessed by city staff and/or trained volunteers before being designated as Heritage Trees.
 Trees must have the owner’s approval and meet criteria for health and value.

-Botanical Specimen: a tree of exceptional form, size, or rarity
+- Botanical Specimen: of exceptional form, size or rarity

-Historic: a tree with association with a notable person, historical event, contribution to a historic landscape or structure, or its age.
+- Historic: associated with a notable person, historical event or a contribution to a historic landscape or structure or its age.

-Community Landmark: a tree of significance to a community
+- Community Landmark: of significance to a community

-Group: A notable group of trees like a grove or avenue
+- Group: notable group of trees such as a grove or along an avenue

 The Heritage Tree program is voluntary.
 There are no code restrictions currently, but if you are looking to learn more about city tree codes: